talkable/talkable-docs/source/email_marketing_and_automation/yotpo.rst

 Loyalty data usage
 ~~~~~~~~~~~~~~~~~~

-New data that synced from Yotpo can be accesed through person custom properties:
+New data that synced from Yotpo can be accessed through person custom properties:

 Available Yotpo loyalty variables: